Learning hidden cascades via classification: Proposed Method

 In our setting, the underlying process generates the spread of infections or information over a network, resulting in cascades, where nodes become infected or informed.
 A \textit{cascade} refers to the sequence of events across the network, capturing which entities become infectious and when.
 In this paper, however, the carrier statuses are latent and not directly observed.
 Instead, we observe indirect and noisy symptom signals emitted by the nodes, forming \textit{Hidden Cascades}.
 These symptoms serve as indirect evidence: infected entities are likely to exhibit positive symptoms, while non-infected entities may still show symptoms spuriously, introducing ambiguity into the observed data.
 In this paper, the term infected is used broadly to refer both to epidemiological contagion and to the spread of information.

 To model the true (but unobserved) spreading dynamics underlying these hidden cascades, we adopt the Independent Cascade (IC) model\footnote{The proposed method is agnostic to the specific model used to generate cascades.
 For our experiments, we adopt the Independent Cascade model.}.
 Let \( G = (V, E) \) represent the network, where \( V \) is the set of entities (nodes) and \( E \) is the set of connections (edges).
 Each entity can either be a \textit{carrier} (infected) or a \textit{non-carrier} (not infected).
 At each time step \( t \), an infected entity \( i \) has a single chance to infect a neighboring entity \( j \) at time \( t+1 \), with a global propagation probability \( p \).
 If this attempt fails, \( j \) cannot be infected by \( i \) again.
 Each entity may be infected at most once, and the cascade proceeds until no further infections are possible.
-Cascades are initiated from fixed seed sets (see Appendix~\hyperref[app:experiment-setup]{\ref*{app:experiment-setup}}).
+Cascades are initiated from fixed seed sets (see ~\hyperref[app:experiment-setup]{\ref*{app:experiment-setup}}).

 To simulate hidden cascades from the underlying infection processes, we introduce a probabilistic observation model based on symptom generation.
 Instead of directly observing the binary infection states of nodes, we observe noisy symptoms associated with each node.
 Each node \( v \in V \) exhibits a symptom variable \( z_v \in \{-1, 0, +1\} \), where \( +1 \) denotes a positive symptom, \( -1 \) a negative symptom, and \( 0 \) indicates the absence of symptoms.
 The observed symptom \( z_v \) is generated according to a conditional distribution based on the true (latent) infection state \( a_v \in \{0, 1\} \), where \( a_v = 1 \) indicates infection and \( a_v = 0 \) otherwise.
+Formally, the symptom distribution is defined as: \begin{itemize} \item For \textbf{infected nodes}\footnote{The probability of negative symptoms conditioned on infection is zero.} (\( y_v = 1 \)):\\ \( P(z_v = +1 \mid a_v = 1) = q, \quad P(z_v = 0 \mid a_v = 1) = 1 - q \).